xsnpdngv/libstk/README.md

 Lightweight singly linked list implementation and expanding stack library.
 See header files under `src` for API documentation.

 Install
 -------

-Either you can download the latest release as a portable source tarball, or clone the repo and autogenerate what is needed to build it.
+Either you can download the latest release as a portable source tarball, or clone the repo and autogenerate prior to configure, build and install.

-### 1.A., Download
+### 1.A., Download tarball

 To install `libstk` from source tarball, download latest tar.gz from [github.com/xsnpdngv/libstk/releases](https://github.com/xsnpdngv/libstk/releases).